 Fare revenue will likely account for a share of the project's annual O&M costs.
 Fares are paid as a user fee by the riders of the transit service, who are the direct beneficiaries of the project.

 Charging fares is generally expected on public transit services.
 There is likely strong political support to use fare revenue as one of the project funding sources.
 There is legal authority to charge fares since fares are currently being administered and collected for transit services in West County.

 Evaluation Factor Score Logic Revenue potential • Fare revenue has the potential to fund a moderate portion of project O&M costs.

-Evaluation Factor Score Logic Keeps pace with inflation Fare revenue sometimes keep pace with inflation, depending on transit Reeps pace with inhation • agency policies and practices regarding fare rate increases.
-Equity 0 Fares are regressive, placing a larger burden on low-income, transit- Equity dependent riders.
-Nexus with beneficiaries Fares are paid as a user fee by the riders of the transit service, who are Wexus with beneficialles the direct beneficiaries of the project.
-Stability / predictability Fare revenue can fluctuate with economic conditions, but is generally Stability / predictability • predictable.
-Legal There is legal authority to apply fare revenue to the O&M costs of the project.
-Administration Fare revenue is already being collected for existing transportation Administration services in the county.
-Political support Charging fares is generally expected for new transit service.
-There is likely ι οπαίσαι συρροίτ strong political support to use fare revenue for the O&M costs of the project.
+Keeps pace with inflation • Fare revenue sometimes keep pace with inflation, depending on transit agency policies and practices regarding fare rate increases.
+Equity 0 Fares are regressive, placing a larger burden on low-income, transit-dependent riders.
+Nexus with beneficiaries • Fares are paid as a user fee by the riders of the transit service, who are the direct beneficiaries of the project.
+Stability / predictability • Fare revenue can fluctuate with economic conditions, but is generally predictable.
+Legal • There is legal authority to apply fare revenue to the O&M costs of the project.
+Administration • Fare revenue is already being collected for existing transportation services in the county.
+Political support • Charging fares is generally expected for new transit service.
+There is likely strong political support to use fare revenue for the O&M costs of the project.

-3.4.5 Advertising Revenue
+3.4.4 Advertising Revenue